 “The voluntary issue is quite interesting actually, because I have had people who have come back from the Work Programme, have sat down in front of me and you can tell have arrived expecting me to say, ‘Right, you’re going to do this/you’re going to do that/you’re going to do this’, and they’ve been quite defensive, and they’ve said, ‘You know I can’t work.

-“So when I’ve said, you know, ‘That’s fne, you don’t have to.
+“So when I’ve said, you know, ‘That’s fine, you don’t have to.
 This is a voluntary programme’, they’ve almost said, ‘Oh don’t walk away.
 I’m interested’, you know.
-The voluntary thing has defnitely produced a different reaction from people.”
+The voluntary thing has definitely produced a different reaction from people.”

-“I did not feel I could say no to the Pathfnder, because if we don’t do what they say, they’ll stop our money.”
+“I did not feel I could say no to the Pathfinder, because if we don’t do what they say, they’ll stop our money.”
 (JSA Caseload claimant, Surrey and Sussex).

 Another problem with the theory of change approach is that it doesn’t confirm the plausibility of the theory.
 Also, to be able to test, refine, and improve a theory of change over time, you need to be able to accurately measure its key elements.
-Not differentiating between perceived and actual health-related barriers leads to measurement problems.
+Not differentiating between Conservative notions of perceived and actual health-related barriers leads to measurement problems, for example.

 Another major criticism of applied behavioural scientist Kurt Lewin‘s theory of change model is that it ignores the influence of organisational power, conflict and politics; it is “top-down” and management-driven.
-As such, it is rather an authoritarian approach to policy making.
+As such, it is non-dialogic – a very authoritarian approach to policy making.

 This is down to a misuse of the original theory and its underpinning intents.
 This presents an irony given that Lewin’s original wish was to extend democratic values and resolve social conflicts.
 Even critics of Lewin’s work have drawn on his Field Theory to develop their own models of change.
 Including the government.

 Any change that the Conservatives initiate is generally imposed on others and micromanaged.
 If prescribed, theory of change quickly becomes a compliance exercise and loses much of its original value.
-Theory of change frameworks requires a commitment to anopen, reflective and realistic approach.
+Theory of change frameworks requires a commitment to an open, reflective and realistic approach.
 The Conservatives seem completely incapable of any of those prerequisites for any reliable and meaningful social research to benefit anyone but themselves.

 Assumptions reflect deeply held beliefs, norms and ideological perspectives.
 These inform the design and implementation of programmes.
 The quality of a theory of change process rests on ‘making assumptions explicit’ and making strategic thinking realistic and transparent.
 Power relations, both in the programme’s context and within organisations, limit the ability to challenge established ways of thinking and working.
 So a theory of change process often brings to the surface conflicts and tensions which require negotiation.